rm-hull/luma.lcd/README.md

 ![Wiring Schematic](https://raw.github.com/rm-hull/pcd8544/master/doc/wiring-diagram.png)

-Modified for my wiring setup from an SVG from http://shiro.be/ - all rights of the original author respected.
+Although the python library (currently) used software-base bit-banging to do the SPI chattering, the pins chosen should be compatible with hardware SPI.
+The above diagram was modified for *my* wiring setup from an SVG from http://shiro.be/ - all rights of the original author reserved.

 Stripboard Layout
 -----------------